 There are many cases of disappointed investors who invest in a unit trust because someone they know boasts about it online.
 Be as steady as the beating drum, and always use your logic over emotions when investing.
 Rash decisions can cost you hundreds and thousands of ringgits.

 Have you ever heard of Dollar-Cost Averaging (DCA)?
 Meet its Malaysian equivalent, the Ringgit Cost Averaging (RCA).
-They share the same principle: you’re advised to top up your unit trust investment regularly, consistently, irrespective of the price.
+They share the same principle: you’re advised to top up your unit trust investment regularly, and consistently, irrespective of the price.
 With this strategy, you’ll be able to average out your cost of investment.
-In short, you can minimize potential loss while benefiting from the accrued units which contributes to your potential distribution.
+In short, you can minimise potential loss while benefiting from the accrued units which contribute to your potential distribution.

 Put your eggs in different baskets.
 It can be a double-edged sword if you put all your money into one investment in Malaysia.
 When the market takes a dip, the loss will be significant.
 But as the market recovers and value increases, you enjoy a total return on investment.